Helping businesses in the EU become more energy efficient across their industrial water processes while building benchmarking tools for each sector.

 The Energy Angels network is a platform for companies or individual professionals working in the field of energy efficiency (ESCOs, research centres, energy auditors, technology suppliers, etc.) to support and implement energy efficiency improvements in water processes.

 The network will improve the availability of skilled energy auditors and energy managers as well as suppliers and funders.
 Energy Angels will also help companies apply the EMSA web tool, understand its results, suggest recommendations and offer implementation support.

-If you are interested in joining the Energy Angels Network, sign up to join.
 We will contact interested applicants with further details and training for use of the EMSA web tool.

 The project leverages expertise from across Europe with 10 consortium partners representing the UK, Ireland, Italy, France, Spain, Greece, Belgium and Cyprus.